 "I love that my 11 year old son knows everyone at the school.
 We were out one day and he was so happy to see one of the younger children - they played happily together at the park all afternoon.
 What a joy!"
 (Year 6 past Parent)

-"We have guinea pigs, a hamster, frogs and two axolotls, we even have two rescue dogs.
+"We have guinea pigs, a tortoise and two axolotls, we even have two rescue dogs.
 I love my school!..."
 (Year 5 Pupil)